vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vic_appliance.md

 - You downloaded an official build or an open-source build of the OVA installer.
 For information about where to download the installer, see [Download the vSphere Integrated Containers Installer](download_vic.md).
 - Verify that the environment in which you are deploying the appliance meets the prerequisites described in [Deployment Prerequisites for vSphere Integrated Containers](vic_installation_prereqs.md).
 - Obtain the vCenter Server certificate thumbprint.
 For information about how to obtain the certificate thumbprint, see [Obtain vSphere Certificate Thumbprints](obtain_thumbprint.md).
-- Use the Flex-based vSphere Web Client to deploy the appliance.
-You cannot deploy OVA files from the HTML5 vSphere Client or from the legacy Windows client.
+- If you use vCenter Server 6.7 update 1 or later, you can use the HTML5 vSphere Client to deploy the appliance.
+If you use an older version of vCenter Server, you must use the Flex-based vSphere Web Client to deploy the appliance.
+You cannot deploy OVA files from versions of the HTML5 vSphere Client that pre-date vCenter Server 6.7 update 1.

-    **IMPORTANT**: In vSphere 6.7, the HTML5 client does not prevent you from deploying OVA files and deployment appears to succeed.
-However, the resulting appliance does not function correctly due to an issue with the vSphere 6.7 HTML5 client.
-Always use the Flex-based vSphere Web Client to deploy the appliance OVA, even if you are using vSphere 6.7.
+    **NOTE**: Versions of the HTML5 client that pre-date 6.7 update 1 do not prevent you from deploying OVA files and deployment appears to succeed.
+However, the resulting appliance [does not function correctly due to an issue with the HTML5 client](ts_reg_doesnt_start.md).
+This issue is fixed in version 6.7 update 1 of the vSphere Client.

 **Procedure**

-1. In the vSphere Web Client, right-click an object in the vCenter Server inventory, select **Deploy OVF template**, and navigate to the OVA file.
+1. In the vSphere Client, right-click an object in the vCenter Server inventory, select **Deploy OVF template**, and navigate to the OVA file.
 2. Follow the installer prompts to perform basic configuration of the appliance and to select the vSphere resources for it to use.

     - Accept or modify the appliance name